sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ### Top features to contribute
 - Sound effects when playing card, winning / loosing trick, winning the game etc.
 - Implement different manners of score point calculation
-- User profiles to store players playing statistics
+- User profiles to store players performance

 ## Contributors
 Screw your neighbor application was developed in context of the SoPra (Software Praktikum / Software Engineerin Lab)